-Environment Transportation The Gas Station That Frank Lloyd Wright Built By Jim Motavalli Writer University of Connecticut Jim Motavalli is a journalist, author, speaker, and radio host who specializes in environmental issues, with a focus on cars, energy, and climate change. our editorial process Jim Motavalli Updated June 07, 2017 The station has all the hallmarks of a Wright design, including what looks like an unsupported roof, made of copper, no less.
+Environment Transportation The Gas Station That Frank Lloyd Wright Built By Jim Motavalli Jim Motavalli Writer University of Connecticut Jim Motavalli is a journalist, author, speaker, and radio host who specializes in environmental issues.
+He is a regular contributor to The New York Times, Barron's, Environmental Defense Fund's Solutions, MediaVillage, and Wharton School reports.
+Learn about our editorial process Updated June 7, 2017 The station has all the hallmarks of a Wright design, including what looks like an unsupported roof, made of copper, no less.
 (Photo: Pierce-Arrow Transportation Museum).
 Share Twitter Pinterest Email Transportation Automotive Active Aviation Public Transportation Architect Frank Lloyd Wright is best known for building a ... filling station?
 Not exactly.
 His most famous building is probably Fallingwater, a cantilevered home 90 minutes outside Pittsburgh that appears unsupported and stretches out over a 30-foot waterfall.
 About 4.5 million people have visited it.
 But Wright did indeed design a gas station, in 1927, though plans for it fell through.
 But now the vividly modern station has been built from the old plans, and it’s a resplendent exhibit at the Transportation Pierce-Arrow Museum in Buffalo.
 The high-end cars were built there and, yes, that’s a Pierce-Arrow pulled up to the gravity-feed pumps in the photo.
 According to Jim Sandoro, the Buffalo native who built the museum’s collection of 85 cars and a ton of automobilia from his own collection — featuring cars built in Western New York, such as the Thomas Flyer, the Automatic Electric and the Playboy.
 He’s also got examples of just about everything built by Pierce-Arrow, including bicycles, motorcycles, buses, bird cages and ice boxes.
 The company died in 1938, a victim of the Depression and lingering debt from building trucks for World War I, Sandoro says.
 The station is strikingly modern, and would have made quite a splash in 1927.
 In the foreground are the gravity feed hoses.
 (Photo: Pierce-Arrow Transportation Museum) “In 1927, Frank Lloyd Wright was in financial trouble,” Sandoro relates.
 “His studio had closed and he was in the midst of a nasty divorce.
 His friend Darwin D. Martin stepped in.
 A Buffalo industrialist, mail order pioneer, and patron of Wright’s (the Martin house, built between 1902 and 1907, is another Wright landmark), Martin offered to set up a corporation for Wright, and sell original designs.
 The first of these was to be “a filling station for the 1920s,” and what a concept it was!
 It’s a two-story building with the gas tanks in the eaves to support a gravity feed.
 That sounds like a fire hazard to me, but Wright wasn't known for the practicality of his designs.
 There’s a copper roof, a second-story observation room with a fireplace for waiting patrons, and a pair of 45-foot poles that Wright called “totems.”
 Jim Sandoro worked on the restoration of this famous Buffalo-built Thomas Flyer, the 1908 New York to Paris race winner, for casino magnate Bill Harrah.
 (Photo: Jim Motavalli) The just-opened station is housed in a glass atrium at the museum, and Sandoro says it cost $1 million to build (with local businesses chipping in).
 The high cost of building the station plans explains why it never went into production — it was $3,500, a prohibitive sum, for plans and building in 1927.
 The sad part of this story is that Darwin Martin, once a very rich man, lost everything in the stock market crash of 1929.
 When Wright’s autobiography came out in 1932, Martin was too impoverished to buy a $6 copy, so Wright gave him one of his personal copies.
 But the $70,000 Wright had loaned Martin was never repaid.